fredzica/AvrAsm-Semantics/README.md

 Much of the microcontrollers' behaviour is being defined too, as it's necessary to have it in order to have an ambient for the assembly language to execute.

-This is an work in progress started not long ago.
-Because of this not many features of the language are defined yet.
+This is an work in progress.

----- Currently working on release v3.4 of K Framework with mint-custom.k file instead of original mint.k file.
-Please replace it on the builtins folder----
+---- Currently working on release nightly release from 14 January.
+Trying to cope with the use of the Java backend of K ----

 Frederico Zica